2013 R&D 100 Award Entries

 We have developed a small-space reactor known as KiloPower that can provide long-term power—approximately 15 to 30 years—to a deep-space probe or satellite.
-To produce electricity, KiloPower uses a nuclear fission system as a heat source that transfers heat via a heat pipe to a small Stirling-engine-based power convertor to produce electricity.
+To produce electricity, KiloPower uses a nuclear fission system as a heat source that transfers heat via a heat pipe to a small Stirling engine-based power converter to produce electricity.

 With KiloPower, it is possible for NASA and other government and industrial organizations to continue developing probes and spacecraft for the exploration of deep space.
 Other applications include providing power on the surfaces of planets, mobile power for forward-operating bases (of interest to the Department of Defense), and power in remote locations (of interest to intelligence agencies).

-Mantevo Suite 1.0 is the first integrated collection of full-featured miniapps to explore complex design spaces.
-The mini apps are exceptional performance applications, allowing earlier, informed design decisions for future computing applications.
-Major companies, universities, and laboratories use miniapps for these purposes.
+Mantevo Suite 1.0 is the first integrated collection of full-featured mini apps developed to explore complex design spaces.
+Mini apps are exceptional performance applications, allowing earlier, informed design decisions for future computing applications.
+Major companies, universities, and laboratories use mini apps for these purposes.

 - homeland security (postal inspection of suspicious packages and explosive ordnance disposal),

 - disaster relief (triage broken bones and identify corpses with dental x-rays), and

 The Multi-Mode Passive Detection System (MMPDS) is a scanning device that uses naturally occurring muon particles from cosmic rays for rapid detection of unshielded to heavily shielded nuclear and radiological threats, explosives, and other contraband.
 MMPDS detects, identifies, and locates (in 3-D) nuclear and radiological threats.
 Additional modality enables explosives, precious metals, and narcotics detection.